emad-elsaid/gitmq/README.md

 1. In the future you can join 2 branches or split a branch and have your consumers adapt to that

+There are many advantages to use this approach, which is inherited from how Git is designed

+1. Every message has an address (git commit hash)
+1. Every message can be traced to an author which is the application that published it (you can use different names for each server or application version)
+1. Every message has a creation date

 This idea can as simple as invoking git commands from your application with a system call, or use libgit to manipulate the repository for you, or even a small server application that communicate over a socket, or a repo service that